ministryofjustice/operations-engineering-runbooks/source/documentation/internal/post-incident-review-proceses.html.erb.md

 ## Step 1: Schedule a Review Meeting

 Within 72 hours of the incident's resolution, the incident lead (the individual who identified or resolved the incident) should schedule a blameless post-incident review meeting.
 Invite stakeholders and Operations Engineering team members.
-It is vital to involve everyone who played a part in the incident – from detection to resolution.
+It is vital to involve everyone involved in the incident – from detection to resolution.

 ## Step 2: Document the Incident Summary

-Prior to the meeting, the incident lead should create a draft document containing:
+Before the meeting, the incident lead should create a draft document containing the following:

 - **Date and Time**: When the incident occurred and its duration.
 - **Description**: A concise explanation of the incident.